 Many of you will already be sharing your videos on YouTube.
 YouTube analytics is a good place to start to learn about your audience and their viewing habits.

 So, if you go to your YouTube channel and choose a video, click on the button that says ‘analytics’.
 This page will give you a range of insights into your video.
-For instance, how many views the videos has had, the number of minutes that the video’s being watched for, and the most popular locations that the video has been watched in.
+For instance, let’s say you have made a testimonial video production, how many views the videos has had, the number of minutes that the video’s being watched for, and the most popular locations that the video has been watched in.

 In the example above, something that really stands out is that the video has clearly had a lot more views from female viewers than male viewers.
 And you can find other information like how often the video has been embedded on other websites.
 So, just by having a look at some of this information here, it’s really giving you some interesting insights into your video.